iamtrep/hubitat-dandanache/ikea-zigbee-drivers/README.md

 Below you can find the details of each lighting device, including the features and pairing instructions.

 ### Dimmable Light
+These products come equipped with the following features:
+* **Wireless Dimming**: Provides the flexibility to adjust the brightness level from a minimal 0% to a maximum 100%, catering to your specific lighting needs.

+Also includes the 10W and 30W LED drivers.

 | Parameter | Details |
 |-----------|-------------|